wragge/dfat-documents-web/_volumes/volume-27-australia-and-the-united-kingdom-1960-1975/394-memorandum-bunting-to-mcmahon.md

 ---
+doc_date: '1972-08-14'
+doc_num: 394
+doc_order: 394
+naa_refs:
+- naa_barcode: 8301724
+  naa_control_symbol: 1971/9449 PART 2
+  naa_series: A1209
+  reference: '[NAA:A1209, 1971/9449 PART 2]'
-title: "394 MEMORANDUM, BUNTING TO MCMAHON"
+title: MEMORANDUM, BUNTING TO MCMAHON
-volume: "Volume 27: Australia and the United Kingdom, 1960–1975"
+vol_full_title: 'Volume 27: Australia and the United Kingdom, 1960–1975'
-doc_id: 10260
 vol_id: 27
-doc_date: 1972-08-14
+vol_title: 'Volume 27: Australia and the United Kingdom, 1960–1975'
 ---

-# 394 MEMORANDUM, BUNTING TO MCMAHON

-NAA:A1209, 1971/9449 PART 2

 Canberra, 14 August 1972

 Confidential

 This is the Australia House letter I have drafted.
-1 I have made three changes from the draft you approved.
+[1](#f1) I have made three changes from the draft you approved.

 The first is to be found in the first paragraph on page 3.